HonoluluHenk/fluent-bigdecimals/README.md

 Some examples:

 * `ConfigurationFactory::monetary` (configurable precision/scale, HALF_UP rounding and stick to the given scale)
+* `ConfigurationFactory::cashRounding` (same as monetary plus
+  apply [Cash Rounding](https://en.wikipedia.org/wiki/Cash_rounding) on each step, See also enum `CashRoundingUnits` for some predefined values, see also: Advanced Usage)
 * `ConfigurationFactory::jpaBigDecimal` (precision/scale taken
-  from [JPA/Hibernate](https://de.wikipedia.org/wiki/Java_Persistence_API) defaults for BigDecimal)
+  from [JPA/Hibernate](https://de.wikipedia.org/wiki/Java_Persistence_API) defaults for BigDecimal, see also: Advanced Usage)
-* `ConfigurationFactory::cashRounding` (apply Cash Rounding on each step, See also enum `CashRoundingUnits` for some predefined values)

 ### Builders/with

 All relevant classes (Configuration, Scaler, ...) support various `withFoo` methods.
 This means you can always start with some defaults from `ConfigurationFactory` and then adjust to your preference.

 ### Cash Rounding (predefined configuration)